firebase/firebase-js-sdk/.changeset/old-badgers-mate.md

 ---
+'@firebase/auth': major
 'firebase': major
 ---

-In @firebase/auth, reorder RecaptchaVerifier parameters so auth is the first parameter
+Reorder RecaptchaVerifier parameters so auth is the first parameter